Anti-Money Laundering Policy

 Kviku Holding Ltd will provide notice to customers that it is requesting information from them to verify their identities, as required by applicable law.

 Based on the risk, and to the extent reasonable and practicable, Kviku Holding Ltd will ensure that it has a reasonable belief of the true identity of its customers.
 In verifying customer identity, appointed producers shall review photo identification.
 Kviku Holding Ltd shall not attempt to determine whether the document that the customer has provided for identification has been validly issued.
 For verification purposes, Kviku Holding Ltd shall rely on a government-issued identification to establish a customer's identity.
 Kviku Holding Ltd however, will analyze the information provided to determine if there are any logical inconsistencies in the information obtained.
 Kviku Holding Ltd will document its verification, including all identifying information provided by the customer, the methods used and results of the verification, including but not limited to sign-off by the appointed producer of matching photo identification.
+For security reasons Kviku Holding ltd will not store customer’s selfies with identification documents on its web servers after the verification process is complete.

 CUSTOMERS WHO REFUSE TO PROVIDE INFORMATION